thycotic/ss-docs/networking/rdp-proxy-technical-notes/index.md

 [priority]: # (1000)
 [display]: # (content,print)

->**Note:** This page URL should only be provided by SEs to customers on an as-needed basis.
+>**Note:** This page URL should only be provided to customers on an as-needed basis.
 The page will *not* appear in searches.

 # RDP Proxy Technical Notes